 Full payment is required at the time of booking without exceptions.
 Following your first appointment, payments for all subsequent sessions can be made by bank transfer by setting up a weekly standing order.
 All payments should be made 48 hours prior to your appointment slot to allow us to offer you a consistent and professional service.
-A late payment fee of £25 is applied without exceptions to appointments for which payment is not received 48 hours in advance.
+A late payment fee of £25 per day is applied without exceptions to appointments for which payment is not received 48 hours in advance.
 We reserve the right to cancel appointments for which payment is not received 48 hours in advance.

 In the event that an account is outstanding, we will decide the most appropriate next step to take recovery of the money you owe.
 We may instruct our debt collector agent to recover the money you owe.
 This will incur a surcharge of 15% of the debt plus VAT and additional costs depending upon the amount owed and the action taken.
 You agree that you will be legally liable to pay us the debt recovery costs plus any cost incurred in the process and that payment can be enforced against you in court.
 You also agree to pay interest at the relevant interest rate and compensation for debt recovery costs as set out under the Late Payment of Commercial Debts (Interest) Act 1998.

 These terms and conditions shall be governed by and construed in accordance with English law.
 Any disputes relating to these terms and conditions shall be subject to the exclusive jurisdiction of the courts of England and Wales.